kerphi/phpfreechat/doc/developer.md

 * `server/channels/:cid/msg/`            - POST   - current user post a new message on :cid channel (if joined)
 * `server/channels/:cid/op/`             - GET    - returns the :cid channel operators list (list of :uid)
 * `server/channels/:cid/op/:uid`         - GET    - tells if :uid is operator on :cid
-* `server/channels/:cid/op/:uid`         - PUT    - add :uid to the operator list on :cid channel (try to)
+* `server/channels/:cid/op/:uid`         - PUT    - adds :uid to the operator list on :cid channel (try to)
 * `server/channels/:cid/op/:uid`         - DELETE - removes operator rights to :uid on :cid channel (try to)
+* `server/channels/:cid/ban/`            - GET    - returns the :cid channel banished list (list of :name)
+* `server/channels/:cid/ban/:name`       - PUT    - adds :name to the banished list on :cid channel (:name is base64 encoded)
+* `server/channels/:cid/ban/:name`       - DELETE - :name is no more banished on :cid channel (:name is base64 encoded)
 * `server/users/`                        - GET    - returns the online users :uid currently online on the server [not implemented]
 * `server/users/:uid/`                   - GET    - returns :uid user info
 * `server/users/:uid/pending/`           - GET    - pending messages for :uid user (from channels or a private messages)